pinterest/ktlint/documentation/snapshot/docs/rules/standard.md

     ```

 !!! note
+    When using Compose, you might want to suppress the `function-naming` rule by setting `.editorconfig` property `ktlint_function_naming_ignore_when_annotated_with=Composable`.
+Furthermore, you can use a dedicated ktlint ruleset like [Compose Rules](https://mrmans0n.github.io/compose-rules/ktlint/) for checking naming conventions for Composable functions.

+!!! note
     Functions in files which import a class from package `org.junit`, `org.testng` or `kotlin.test` are considered to be test functions.
 Functions in such classes are allowed to have underscores in the name.
-Or function names can be specified between backticks and do not need to adhere to the normal naming convention.
+Also, function names enclosed between backticks do not need to adhere to the normal naming convention.

 This rule can also be suppressed with the IntelliJ IDEA inspection suppression `FunctionName`.